Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 What size umbrella fits in a Japan carry-on?

-All three picks on this list (11-12 inches folded) fit easily in a backpack or daypack carry-on.
+All three picks (11-12 inches folded) fit easily in a backpack or daypack carry-on.
 TSA allows compact umbrellas in carry-on bags on all flights.

 Affiliate link — I earn a small commission at no cost to you.